The metaphysics of Talent

 Despite appearances to the contrary and the follies of men, the Universe IS ruled by strict justice.
 Although every thing that comes up must have been sown at some time in some way, not every thing that is sown comes up.
 Some things fail to germinate, whether in the soil or in the mental and moral spheres.
 The 'Lord' of the parable, whom we should regard as a personification of Divine Providence rather than an individual agent of it, harvests good deeds and thoughts wherever and whenever they may arise, regardless of who sowed them.
 The foolish servant thought it was sufficient to return unto God what is God's, not realising in his blindness that God dispenses His gifts to men that they might be multiplied and bear much fruit.
 Hence, he is cast into the "outer darkness" where "there shall be weeping and gnashing of teeth."
 That is the proper place for those who, for whatever reason, fail to make use of the talents their Creator has endowed them with.
 In the degree that we use the gifts of God wisely for the greatest good, so shall we be given even greater gifts and rise to even greater heights, and this is what is meant by entering into "the joy of thy Lord" in verses 21 and 23.
 For that 'Lord' is our very own Soul, who gives unto us the gifts it has received from God.
 These are great truths, which will be unpalatable to the lazy and inept who in their unwisdom think they can outwit God, but they will be as a spur to the wise who know that it is by the right use we make of our talents that we rise or fall in our evolution.

 Thus do I read the hidden meaning of this parable.
 Now you have a try, for there is much more concealed within it than Time and Space—those two great illusions—allow me to discuss further.
 But before I conclude this investigation—which you will remember is about the Metaphysics of Talent—I would like to say a few more words in my afterword for the benefit of my talented readers.
 That is to say, ALL of you!
 For no one is without talent of some kind and let none persuade you otherwise.
 If it were not so, we would not be made in the image of our Father in Heaven, who is all-talented.
 Even the man who sweeps the streets or collects our rubbish, if he enjoys the work and is truly fitted for it, possesses a gift, for without such talented men and women conditions in this world would be a great deal worse than they are.
-Let all remember this at all times and not sneer at those who are employed in seemingly humble occupations lest the Lords of Destiny hear their foolish words and place THEM in still lower positions in their next incarnation.
-For the Gods find no difficulty in placing each one of us in the situation which provides that experience we have shown ourselves to be lacking!
+Let all remember this at all times and not sneer at those who are employed in seemingÂly humble occupations, lest the Lords of Destiny hear their foolish words and place them in still lower positions in their next incarnation.
+If you have ever been guilty of this (and who of us has not?) now is the time to learn that the Gods find no difficulty in placing each one of us in the situation which provides that experience we have shown ourselves to be lacking!"

 The Search for Truth